-- 201. Wages Payable: Amounts owed to employees (domestic and foreign) for hours worked but not yet paid as of the date of the balance sheet.
-To include but not limited to salary, gratuity, leave, and compensatory time paid. - 202.
-Taxes Payable: Amounts for federal, state, local and Federal Insurance Contributions Act (FICA) taxes withheld from employees pay and accrued by the employer, as applicable, but not paid.
-Taxes accrued and payable (by the employer) on wages earned by employees. - 203.
-Insurance Payable: Insurance accrued and due for employee benefits; including but not limited to long term care benefits, group life and health insurance, HMO insurance, disability insurance, employment supplemental insurance, unemployment compensation and worker's compensation. - 204.
-Deductions Payable: Amounts for deductions of savings bonds, charity, savings, and union dues that are withheld, but not yet paid. - 205.
+205. Wages Payable: Amounts owed to employees (domestic and foreign) for hours worked but not yet paid as of the date of the balance sheet.
+To include but not limited to salary, gratuity, leave, and compensatory time paid.

+- 206. Taxes Payable: Amounts for federal, state, local and Federal Insurance Contributions Act (FICA) taxes withheld from employees' pay and accrued by the employer, as applicable, but not paid.
+Taxes accrued and payable (by the employer) on wages earned by employees. - 207.
+Insurance Payable: Insurance accrued and due for employee benefits; including but not limited to long term care benefits, group life and health insurance, HMO insurance, disability insurance, employment supplemental insurance, unemployment compensation and worker's compensation. - 208.
+Deductions Payable: Amounts for deductions of savings bonds, charity, savings, and union dues that are withheld, but not yet paid. - 209.
 Retirement Payable: Deductions for retirement accounts such as 401K (3rd party administered programs/does not include self-administered), TSP, retirement plans, and FERS & CSRS.
-This GL account is used when the Plan Benefit Obligation (liability) is greater than the Pension Plan Assets that are due within 12 months. - 206.
-Short Term Post-Retirement Benefit Obligation Liabilities: Post retirement benefits such as but not limited to life insurance, dental, and medical that are due within 12 months. - 207.
-Other Employee Benefits Payable: Includes accounts such as COLA/LOA/uniform allowances, retroactive pay and benefits, unclaimed wages, bank fee reimbursement payables, separation allowance payables, annual awards, pay bonuses, training and travel, and severance benefits payables. - 208.
-Other Employee Payable: Includes accounts such as disability payables, retirement payables, 401K payables (self-administrator programs/does not include 3rd party administered). - 209.
-Short Term Inter and Intra NAFI Payable: This account is for recording payables for services or supplies to another activity or NAFI. - 210.
-Short Term Loans Payable: Amounts payable on borrowed funds with a due date within a span of 12 months or less. - 211.
+This GL account is used when the Plan Benefit Obligation (liability) is greater than the Pension Plan Assets that are due within 12 months. - 210.
+Short Term Post-Retirement Benefit Obligation Liabilities: Post retirement benefits such as but not limited to life insurance, dental, and medical that are due within 12 months. - 211.
+Other Employee Benefits Payable: Includes accounts such as COLA/LOA/uniform allowances, retroactive pay and benefits, unclaimed wages, bank fee reimbursement payables, separation allowance payables, annual awards, pay bonuses, training and travel, and severance benefits payables. - 212.
+Other Employee Payable: Includes accounts such as disability payables, retirement payables, 401K payables (self-administrator programs/does not include 3rd party administered). - 213.
+Workers' Compensation Liability: This account records any probable contingent liability related to workers' compensation claims.
+Amount only includes probable losses relating to uninsured, or self-insured risks occurring on or before the balance-sheet date when reasonable loss estimates can be made based on experience and other sources.

+- 220. Short Term Inter and Intra NAFI Payable: This account is for recording payables for services or supplies to another activity or NAFI. - 221.
+Short Term Loans Payable: Amounts payable on borrowed funds with a due date within a span of 12 months or less. - 222.
 Interest Payable: Consists of interest accrued and owed to others.
 Interest payable should be recorded for the amount of interest expense incurred and unpaid.
 Interest incurred results from borrowing funds from Treasury, Federal Financing Bank, other federal entities, or the public.
 Interest should also be recorded on late payment of bills by the federal entity and on refunds.
-Interest payable of an entity on borrowed funds and unpaid bills should be recognized at the end of each period. - 212.
-Reserves Payable: Amount reserved for anticipated foreseeable payments such as but not limited to expected legal settlement, claims, etc. - 213.
-Claims Payable: Amounts due for claims. - 214.
-Other Payable: Amounts owed, but not otherwise classified.
+Interest payable of an entity on borrowed funds and unpaid bills should be recognized at the end of each period. - 223.
+Reserves Payable: Amount reserved for anticipated foreseeable payments such as but not limited to expected legal settlement, claims, etc. - 224.
+Claims Payable: Amounts due for claims.